Topics

 Why fleets matter

-Company fleets account for over half of new cars sold every year and, as they are driven more than private cars, are responsible for 71% of new-car emissions.
+Company fleets account for about six in ten new cars sold every year.
+As they are driven more than private cars, they are responsible for 72% of new-car emissions.

-Because fleets contribute disproportionately to road transport emissions and can be targeted with just a few simple measures, electrification of fleets represents the ‘low hanging fruit’ for governments and the EU alike in their efforts to decarbonise transport.
+Because fleets contribute disproportionately to road transport emissions and can be targeted with just a few simple measures, electrification of fleets has represented for years the ‘low hanging fruit’ for governments and the EU alike in their efforts to decarbonise transport.
+In December, 2025, the European Commission came with a proposal to electrify fleets that would make corporate cars do their part in removing emissions from European roads.
+T&E has welcomed this proposal and asked colegislators to build on its current commitments in order to get an ambitious law.

 Affordable zero-emission cars in the second-hand market